 Though we may not be able to be physically together, we’re still sharing in pamayanan.
 We’re united in our shared experiences, and we are far from alone.

-Kapwa translates to “kindred”, “neighbour”, and “fellow humans.”
+Kapwa translates to “kindred”, “neighbor”, and “fellow humans.”
 To live in the spirit of Kapwa means to embrace our shared identity and to care for our fellow beings.

 The father of modern Filipino psychology, Virgilio Enriquez, describes kapwa as a “a moral obligation to treat one another as equal fellow human beings...
 We are Kapwa People.”
 Kapwa calls us to act for the common good, and to make sacrifices for our community.
 This concept united us historically against Spanish and American colonial forces, and unites us today during difficult times.

-One of our favourite words, bayanihan comes from the Tagalog word ‘bayan’ for nation, town, or community.
+One of our favorite words, bayanihan comes from the Tagalog word "bayan" for nation, town, or community.
 It represents the spirit of cooperation, uniting as a community to achieve a common goal.

 What we love most about the word bayanihan is how it originated.
-In the old days in the Philippine countryside, the whole neighbourhood came together to help a family move their house - literally.
+In the old days in the Philippine countryside, the whole neighborhood came together to help a family move their house—literally.
 The community would physically lift the family’s home and carry it to its new location.
 This isn’t practiced anymore, but the spirit of bayanihan is stronger than ever as we all unite to uplift our fellow kababayan.